Risks of AI Scientists: Prioritizing Safeguarding Over Autonomy: Risks of AI Scientists

-\section{Problem Scope}
+\subsection{Problem Scope}

-We define scientific agents as autonomous systems that have scientific domain capabilities, such as accessing specific biological databases and performing chemical experiments.
-Scientific agents can automatically plan and take necessary actions to accomplish the objective.
-For example, consider an agent tasked with discovering a new biochemical pathway.
-It might first access biological databases to gather existing data, then use LLMs to hypothesize new pathways and employ robotics for iterative experimental testing.
+We define \nc{AI scientists} as autonomous systems with scientific domain capabilities, such as accessing specific biological databases and performing chemical experiments\nov{—ranging from \textit{in silico }computational analyses to physical laboratory procedures}.
+AI scientists can automatically plan and take necessary actions to accomplish an objective. \march{For example, consider an AI scientist tasked with discovering a new biochemical mechanism}.
+It might first access biological databases to gather existing data, then use LLMs to hypothesize new pathways, and employ robotics for iterative experimental testing.

-The domain capabilities and autonomous nature of scientific agents make them vulnerable to various risks.
-We discuss such safety risks from three perspectives: (1) \textbf{User Intent}, i.e., whether the risk originates from malicious intents or is an unintended consequence of legitimate task objectives, (2) \textbf{Scientific Domain}, where the agent generates or facilitates risks, encompassing chemical, biological, radiological, physical, information, and emerging technologies, and (3) \textbf{Environmental Impact}, including the natural environment, human health, and socioeconomic environment affected by such agents.
-Figure \ref{fig:scope} shows the potential risks of scientific agents classified by these aspects and corresponding examples are listed in Appendix \ref{sec:appendix}.
-We elaborate on these categories in the following paragraphs.
+The domain capabilities and autonomous nature of \nc{AI scientists} make them vulnerable to various risks.
+We discuss these safety risks from three perspectives: (1) \textbf{User Intent}, i.e., whether the risk originates from malicious \oct{intent} or is an unintended consequence of legitimate task objectives, (2) \textbf{Scientific Domain}, where the agent generates or facilitates risks, \march{encompassing chemical, biological, radiological, physical, and informational risks, as well as those associated with emerging technologies}, and (3) \textbf{Environmental Impact}, including the natural environment, human health, and socioeconomic environment \jan{affected by these agents}. \march{Figure \ref{fig:workflow} shows the potential risks classified by these aspects.
+It should be noted that our classification is not mutually exclusive.
+For example, a misinformation campaign facilitated by language agents could pertain to a specific chemical.}